isabella232/ReconAndDiscovery/Progress.md

 #### War Idol Sacrifice
 War Idol Sacrifice failed when tyring to carry the item because the JobGiver wasn't setting a count for the JobDriver

+#### Weather Idol
+Made it not consume mana for "Clear weather" if weather was already clear and not consume mana for "Strike down our enemies" if there are no enemies

 ## Things to Revert
 Nothing to revert at this time